 Residents Maintain Autonomy

-In Father Purcell Memorial Exceptional Children's Center, 12.92% Percentage of Patients
+In Father Purcell Memorial Exceptional Children's Center, 25% of Patients

-This is a measure of the percentage of long-term patients that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
-Some would argue this is a reliable measure of a patient's well-being.
+This metric measures the percent of long-term patients who required additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.
+Some argue that this is a reliable measure of a resident's well-being.

 - Jackson Hospital & Clinic IncAcute Care Hospitals 2.68 miles away1725 Pine Street Montgomery Alabama 36106Voluntary non-profit - Private(334) 293-8000